Singapore's rulers hope a nudge to the left will keep voters loyal

 Now, the government faces a backlash over immigrants who are blamed for taking jobs, fuelling inflation and depressing wages, but is in a bind because it needs them to underpin growth as the population greys and the workforce shrinks.

-Already it expects growth in coming years to be less than half the 8 percent average rate of Singapore’s first 50 years, and a tight labour market could make even that a challenge.
+Already it expects growth in coming years to be less than half the 8 percent average rate of Singapore’s first 50 years, and a tight labor market could make even that a challenge.

 Shanmugam accepts that making the argument for immigration is not going to be “an easy message” for voters.